 Your family’s custody schedule is a crucial aspect of the child custody process in Nevada.
 In any given child custody matter, the court will order who will care for the child.
 This is done with parenting plans and custody schedules.
 These schedules vary from case to case and are customized to the family’s needs and wishes.
 Choosing which type of custody schedule works best for you and your child can be overwhelming.
-However, there are four common schedules that a parent can reference during their custody process.
+However, there are four common schedules that a parent can reference during their custody process or modification.
 In this blog, we explain what those common four schedules are.

-4 Standard Child Custody Schedules:
+Top 4 Child Custody Schedules:

-1. 50 50 Custody Schedule
+50 50 Child Custody Schedule

-2. 60 40 Custody Schedule
+60 40 Child Custody Schedule

-3. 70 30 Custody Schedule
+70 30 Child Custody Schedule

-4. Summer Break Schedule
+Summer Break Schedule

 50/50 Custody Schedule